Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

 GitOps is an operating model for cloud-native applications that stores application and declarative infrastructure code in Git to be used as the source of truth for automated continuous delivery.
 With GitOps, you describe the desired state of your entire system in a git repository, and a GitOps operator deploys it to your environment, which is often a Kubernetes cluster.
-This solution can be used in conjunction with Azure DevOps.
+To prevent potential outages or unsuccessful failover scenarios, GitOps helps maintain the configuration of all AKS clusters to the intended configuration.

 **Resources**